CloudiFacturing/client_libs/genericClients/cfpy/README.md

 * `cfpy.GssClient`: Client for accessing the generic storage services (GSS)

 ## Requirements
-Requires Python 2.7 (so that it can be used together with the Python spyne library inside Python webservices).
+Requires Python 2.7 or Python 3.x.

-Does not work with Python 3.x.

 ## Installation
 Download library and install using pip (from the directory containing this